Faculty Scholars

 Each dossier must contain:

-1) Application Cover Sheet
+1) Application Cover Sheet (click here to download)

 3) Two supporting recommendation letters

-* Contacts DUS to indicate interest in the award (optional)
+• Contacts DUS to indicate interest in the award (optional)

-* If selected as a candidate, writes essay (maximum three pages, single-spaced) describing:
+• If selected as a candidate, writes essay (maximum three pages, single-spaced) describing:

-1) educational and professional goals
+1. Educational and professional goals

-2) how academic program has been designed to achieve these goals (through independent scholarship as well as coursework)
+2. How academic program has been designed to achieve these goals (through independent scholarship as well as coursework)

-3) Submits essay to DUS by February 8, 2013.
+• Submits essay to DUS

-1) Evaluates application packets submitted by Departments/Programs
+1) Evaluates the nominees submitted by Departments/Programs

-3) Interviews semi-finalists and selects winners
+2) Selects and interviews semi-finalists and selects winners

 * If student is on financial aid, the amount awarded will reduce the loan and work-study parts of the regular financial aid package, with any excess given as a stipend to the extent permitted by Federal Law